I Catch Joy from the Air I Catch Joy from the Air

 Łukasz Kaniewski

 A scientist from the University of Pisa, Andrea Zaccaro, studies the influence of yogic breathing on the state of the body and mind.
-In his latest experiment, he asked 16 people familiar with yoga techniques to breathe through their nose at a very slow rate (just 2.5 breaths per minute) for a quarter of an hour.
-Over the next 15 minutes, the participants were asked to breathe through their mouth (at the same speed).
+In his latest experiment, he asked sixteen people familiar with yoga techniques to breathe through their nose at a very slow rate (just 2.5 breaths per minute) for a quarter of an hour.
+Over the next fifteen minutes, the participants were asked to breathe through their mouths (at the same speed).
 Later, the participants were asked about their feelings.
 They all agreed that breathing through their nose put them in a state of introspection and concentration, while breathing through their mouth did not.

 Continue reading